Errata for the 1997 Southern Fandom Confederation Handbook & History

 SECTION 6.
 This set of by-laws may be amended or replaced by the SFC members in attendance at the DSC meeting.
 Any amendment proposed in writing and signed by 20 or more SFC members must be brought before this meeting and voted upon.
 A majority of members at the meeting may cause an amendment to be brought to a vote.
 A 2/3 majority of members voting shall be sufficient to cause an amendment to pass.

 SECTION 7.
 All previous by-laws, rules and constitutions of the SFC are henceforth null and void.
-(As amended at the SFC 1993 meeting, 1997 meeting, 1998 meeting, 1999 meeting, 2000 meeting, 2002 meeting, and 2008 meeting.)
+(As amended at the SFC 1993 meeting, 1997 meeting, 1998 meeting, 1999 meeting, 2000 meeting, 2002 meeting, 2008 meeting, 2014 meeting, and 2015 meeting.)

 Amendments to the DSC Bylaws, 2004